-To everything there is a season, whether the subject is shopping, sports, weather, or the markets.
-The Stock Trader’s Almanac is among many respected authorities to have chronicled and quantified the “Santa Claus Rally” and other such phenomena.
-But investing and trading these cycles is not as simple as the data may suggest.
+That said, to everything there is a season, whether the subject is shopping, sports, weather, or the markets.
+The Stock Trader’s Almanac is among many respected authorities to have chronicled and quantified the “Santa Claus rally” and other such phenomena.
+But investing and trading these cycles isn’t necessarily as simple as the data may suggest.

 Let’s take a look at a few of the most widely cited and popularly followed seasonal patterns, try to get a handle on their validity, and identify a few potential pitfalls they pose in an investing or trading strategy.

 What it means: This timeworn adage suggests investors consider unloading stock holdings ahead of summer, a historically weak period for equity markets.

 Why it happens: It's not entirely clear, though some investors prefer to avoid summer markets, when trading volume slows and volatility can increase.
 Also, portfolio managers who’ve outperformed the broader market during the first four months or so of the year may decide to tap the brakes, figuring they only have to mimic the market’s performance the rest of the way to meet their targets (assuming that the first four months went well).